 I will spell it out because talking in tongues never seems to give the right impressions.
 The Dati Leumi community is asking the Chareidi community to condemn the actions of a mixed group of people in the same league as the wackos who shake hands with our enemies.

 Now tell me, is that necessary?
 Do you really need the Chareidim to state the obvious?
 Or do you have such a horrible opinion of Chareidim that you don’t trust that they’ve come to the same logical conclusions about people who are certifiably insane?

 Let me tell you something about Chareidim.
 I am not Chareidi.
 I am actually anti a lot of their hashkafos and have deliberately chosen not to live amongst them because of those hashkafos.
 I only know that I do not want to be Chareidi because I tried to be Chareidi once.
 And so I can say without a doubt that there is nothing Chareidi about this.
 The Chareidim should not break their teeth reiterating that they don’t agree with this.
 They should not put themselves in a position to defend the Chareidi world, because any sane person should be able to deduce that a small group of men shouting pathetically outside an elementary school for girls is not a proper representation of the Chareidi world.

 There is nothing to say to a group of people that make their own rules, as there is no one who can make a difference with any sort of proclamation.

 The girls need to be protected because there are people who are dangerous outside their school.
 Do what needs to be done.
 Put them first.
 Try to get this to be over using the tools available.
 Don’t make this into a civil war.

 Let’s protect all the children.
 Maybe we should start by leaving this sort of discussion outside the park.
 I moved here so that my children could be raised in an environment of tolerance and acceptance.
-That my children could be accepted and so that they could accept others is dependent on what they hear at home, in school and in the park.
+That my children could be accepted, and that they could accept others, is dependent on what they hear at home, in school, and in the park.